Merzasphor/MWSE/docs/source/types/tes3animationData.md

 ### `movementSpeed`

+*Read-only*.
 The animation speed multiplier of movement animations.
 This includes walking, running, crouching, swimming, turning, jumping and other movement related animations.

 **Returns**: